SRJPE/JPE-datasets/scripts/rst/mill-creek/mill_creek_rst_qc.md

 **NA and Unknown Values**

--   2.3 % of values in the `length` column are NA.
+-   2.3 % of values in the `fork_length` column are NA.

 ### Variable: `weight`

-weight of the fish captured
+weight of the fish captured, units: grams

 **Plotting weight**